 What Causes Employee Turnover?

-Although some level of employee turnover cannot be avoided, it is important to recognize it.
+Although you cannot avoid some level of employee turnover, it is important to recognize it.
 You also need to understand why employees would choose to leave your company.
 Keeping track of employee turnover and knowing the causes will allow you to make changes within your organization that will lead to a reduced rate of voluntary turnover.
-In essence, employee engagement is directly linked to employee turnover, but here are some of the main causes;
+Essentially, employee engagement and employee turnover are directly linked.
+Here are some of the main causes;

 - Performance Recognition & Feedback